fmb3codes/CS430-Project-5/README.md

 //////////////////December 8, 2016//////////////////////
 ////////////////////////////////////////////////////////////

-This application is intended to take in a P6 .ppm input file and store it as a texture using OpenGL which is then displayed on the screen.
+This application is intended to take in a P6 .ppm input file and store it as a texture using OpenGL which is then displayed in a new window on the screen.
 The user is then able to perform a number of affine transformations using different keypresses.

 ##Keypress Shortcuts
 * Translation